 When a company acquires another, the deal team talks about EBITDA multiples, market share, and talent retention.
 The product team should be in that room too.
-What happens after close is a product problem of the highest order.
+What happens after close is a product problem of the highest order, and it starts before the ink dries.

-I led a finance systems integration following an M&A activity that brought in an entity with its own ERP instance, its own chart of accounts, its own intercompany elimination logic, and its own payroll system.
+I led a finance systems integration following an acquisition at a mid-size European scale-up.
+The acquired entity brought its own ERP instance, its own chart of accounts, its own intercompany elimination logic, and its own payroll system.
 None of these mapped cleanly to the acquiring entity's setup.
 All of them were load-bearing: the acquired company's finance team was still running live operations on these systems on day one of the integration programme.

 The Three Problems Nobody Plans For